Cozy Peach Kitchen

 • Serve with vegetarian pasta salad, couscous salad or lentil salad for a light and veggie-packed summer meal.

-Looking for more vegetarian dinners?
+Looking for more summer dinners?

 • Vegetarian lentil sloppy joes on a burger bun.